IvoSt98/calculator-for-salary/README.md

 ## Features
 ## Future Features
++ Implement a section to add a spreadsheet, allowing users to save all pieces of information and track their spending progress effectively.

++ Update the program to show the selection menu first, enabling users to choose where to enter information by splitting it into different sections.
+This improvement will allow for more organized data entry and a better user experience.

++ Enhance the program by adding the ability for users to manage their saved inputs.
+This feature will allow users to select, edit, or delete any of their entries, even after they have been confirmed and saved to Google Sheets.
+Additionally, introduce an option to clear all expenses, enabling users to reset the tracker to zero when necessary.

 ## Flowchart

 [Lucidchart](https://www.lucidchart.com/pages/?) was used during the planning phase to create flowchart, aiding in the visualization of the project's structure and flow.